zellkou/Paragon/ReadMe.md

 Paragon Control Software
 this is an attempt to port the control software for the Ten-Tec Paragon written in MS Basic for the IBM PC to C.

 It uses a 1200 8N1 serial connection without hardware handshaking.

+It uses software timing loops for a 4.77Mhz processor in lines 2190 and 3150.

+All keyboard functions of the Model 585 Paragon transceiver are controlled by sending codes in ASCII format to the Paragon.
+These codes correspond to the values located in the table.
+In the BASIC programming line:
+PRINT#1,D$.
+This must then be followed by GOSUB 2170, which calls a delay subroutine.
+This delay is required to allow the transceiver enough time to complete the requested operation before sending it another code.

 <table>
 	<tr>
 	  <th>Key Function</td>